IOxCyber/CyberEssentials/Security-Tools/Burp_Suite/PortSwigger-WebSecAcad/Web_Vuln-Insights/SQL Injection/SQLi_Concepts-Indepth01.md

 ### `Examining/Determining the database` in SQL injection attacks #Lab-7
 - This includes `type and version` and `tables and columns` that the database contains.
 - We can potentially identify both the database type and version by injecting provider-specific queries to see if one works.

+- Type: Can be determined by `Comments` when we run a query
 ```
 Eg.